developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 ------

 ### Exit Instead of Reboot
 Controls whether EHS will trigger an automatic device reboot when a setting that requires a reboot is changed.
-Permits Mobile Device Management (MDM) systems to maintain device control after making such changes. <b>Note: The setting in this tag will be overridden if the [&lt;reboot_on_install_enabled&gt;](#rebootoninstallenabled) tag has a value of 1</b>.
+Permits Mobile Device Management (MDM) systems to maintain device control after making such changes. <b>Note: The setting in this tag is overridden if the [&lt;reboot_on_install_enabled&gt;](#rebootoninstallenabled) tag has a value of 1</b>.

 <b>Possible values</b>: